Recommend Books/Book Discussions

 I came across an article on how being in a bad mood is actually

+good for you.
 Bad moods apparently boost memory and judgment,

 whatever "boost" means.
 Apparently being in a bad mood is good